Patent Pending Serial No. 63/081,187 · Trusted by Carbon Robotics · Lifetime Structural Warranty · Made in the USA

 Verify Your Model

 Confirm which RollerGlide variant you ordered matches your tractor's hitch hardware.
-If your factory sway block shows part numbers R210605 or R207665, you should have RollerGlide M1.
-If it shows R309701 or R274328, you should have RollerGlide M2.
+If you have a John Deere 8000 Series (8100/8200/8300/8400), you should have RollerGlide Heritage.
+If your factory sway block shows part numbers R210605 or R207665, you should have RollerGlide Classic (or Trac for tracked tractors).
+If it shows R309701 or R274328, you should have RollerGlide Precision.
 If anything looks off, stop and email orders@truepointag.com before continuing.

 3